JakDaniels/OpenSimTide/README.md

 settings per region in the configuration file, in the exact same way you can customize per Region setting in Regions.ini

-The configuration file for this module is in:
+The configuration file for this module should be placed in:

-addon-modules/OpenSimTide/config/OpenSimTide.ini
+bin/addon-modules/OpenSimTide/config/OpenSimTide.ini

-and follows the same format as a Regions.ini file, where you specify setting for each region using the [Region Name] section heading.
+and follows the similar format as a Regions.ini file, where you specify settings for each region using the [Region Name] section heading.
+There is an example .ini file provided which should be edited and copied to the correct place above.

 Here is an example config: